OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 The MVCR is broken down into 6 sections for usability and to aid in understanding the core function.
 The 5 sections are:

-1. Header
+1. Consent Receipt Header
-2. Data Controller, Contact & Policy
+2. PI Controller Information
 3. Purpose Specification
 4. Personally Identifiable Information
 5. Information Sharing